laracademy/generators/README.md

   * you can change the namespace by adding this option
 * --debug
   * this shows some more information while running
+* --singular
+  * this will create a singular titled model

 ## Examples